jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

 Later revisions of COMPAQ MS-DOS 3.31 were released as well.
 We have archived three "[Rev. G](#compaq-ms-dos-331-rev-g)" disks obtained from [WinWorld](https://winworldpc.com/product/ms-dos/331) (see "Microsoft MS-DOS 3.31 [Compaq OEM Rev G] (3.5-720k)").
 All the files on those disks are dated May 1990.

+The `FASTART` program on Disk 1 expects a "USER PROGRAMS" disk, which we have filed under [COMPAQ Diagnostics and Utilities](/disks/pcx86/diags/compaq/).
+You could, for example, use the "[COMPAQ User Programs (1989)](/disks/pcx86/diags/compaq/utilities/1989/)" diskette, which was part of a later COMPAQ MS-DOS 4.01 release, since COMPAQ states that the disk "supersedes earlier versions".

+[Directory Listings](#directory-of-compaq-ms-dos-331-disk-1) of the distribution diskettes are provided below.

 {% include machine.html id="deskpro386" %}